 I recommend Homing Instinct for cute cards and clever gifts, the Source Bulk Foods for plastic-free presents and Collins Booksellers, because bookstores need all the patronage we can give them.

-For op shopping, try Community Wardrobe, Red Cross Australia or the Brotherhood of St Laurence, located right outside the train station.
-I’ve found some super pleasing bargains in and amongst all three, especially CW.
+If you love a thrifty bargain, try Community Wardrobe, Red Cross Australia or the Brotherhood of St Laurence, located right outside the train station.
+I’ve found some super pleasing bargains in all three, especially CW.

 Melbourne isn’t exactly renowned for its beach scene, so thank goodness for local pools.